How to Say "If the duck goes to the river, the duck can see the stars" in Korean | -(으)면 Grammar

 Quick Answer: "If the duck goes to the river, the duck can see the stars" in Korean is "오리가 강에 가면, 별을 볼 수 있어요." (origa gange gamyeon, byeoleul bol su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the duck goes to the river, the duck can see the stars" in Korean?
-Say "오리가 강에 가면, 별을 볼 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+"If the duck goes to the river, the duck can see the stars" — in Korean, this becomes "오리가 강에 가면, 별을 볼 수 있어요.".
+This example highlights -(으)면, a grammar pattern at the A2 level that appears everywhere in Korean.

 What does "If the duck goes to the river, the duck can see the stars" mean in Korean?

-The Korean sentence "오리가 강에 가면, 별을 볼 수 있어요." translates to "If the duck goes to the river, the duck can see the stars." in English. "오리가 강에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "오리가 강에 가면, 별을 볼 수 있어요." translates to "If the duck goes to the river, the duck can see the stars." in English. "오리가 강에 가면, 별을 볼 수 있어요." might look complex at first, but it follows a predictable pattern.
+It says "if the duck goes to the river, the duck can see the stars" by placing the key action at the very end — a hallmark of Korean grammar.

 Pronunciation guide: origa gange gamyeon, byeoleul bol su iteoyo.